dshills/wiggle/README.md

 - Modular Design: Nodes encapsulate specific processes, and can be easily chained together to form more complex workflows.
 - Node Types: Wiggle provides a wide range of node types including , partitioning, integration, looping, branching, I/O handling, and more.
 - Set Node: Advanced encapsulation feature that allows for sub-flows and modularization within workflows.
-- Integration with Vector Databases: Includes support for vector database interfaces like Pinecone and Qdrant to handle machine learning and search-related workflows.
-- LLM Support: Chain together large language models (LLMs) and integrate context from vector databases for advanced processing.
+- LLM Support: Chain together large language models (LLMs) from any vendor local or in the cloud

+## Tools

+[Wiggle Tools](https://github.com/dshills/wiggle-tools) contains dependency free interfaces for external tools to be used in Nodes

+- vector package
+    - Pinecone
+    - Qdrant
+- container package
+    - Docker

 ## Architecture